Pros and Cons of Rapid Detox Centers

 In effect, rapid detox centers combine the best of the “cold turkey” approach with the benefits gained via traditional approaches.
 Once patients complete the rapid detox procedure, the body’s dependency on opiates has been broken.

-Rapid Detox Centers
+Cons of Rapid Detox

 Undergoing rapid detox without follow-up treatment increases your risk of relapse.

-As patients undergo an accelerated withdrawal process while under anesthesia, this process further increases the likelihood of serious complications taking place.
+Because patients undergo an accelerated withdrawal process while under anesthesia, this process further increases the likelihood of serious complications taking place.
 In some instances, patients have gone into cardiac arrest when undergoing rapid detox center procedures.
 Incidents of pulmonary edema have also occurred.

 People struggling with chronic opiate addictions often digress into other forms of drug use in order to enhance the effects of opiates.
 The effects of different types of addictive drugs on the body don’t bode well for procedures involving anesthesia.
 This means, people with multiple addictions do not make good candidates for rapid detox center treatment.